0xSolanaceae/discord-imhex/README.md

 ![exit](img/exit.png?raw=true)

-- Download the version you want to update to
+- Download the version you want to update to.
 - Follow the instructions for installation.

 Here are the instructions on how to build the ImHex Discord RPC from source: